 Then, there was a commentary article in the Journal of the American Medical Association.
 Drs.
 Lindsey Murtagh and David Ludwig, of the Harvard School of Public Health, proposed that morbidly obese children be removed from their homes and placed in foster care, to control for the harmful behaviors by which they are affected.
 They gave an exception to cases with genetic causes.

 Reading this made me wonder if I should have been removed from my home due to secondary smoke exposure.
 I suppose the smoking could have been attributed to some genetic parental anxiety and my case would have been dismissed.
 Just imagine though what would it have been like to live with a normal, straight-haired and non-smoking family?
 But, maybe those parents would have drunk too much or would not have had the patience for my crazy curls?
 Didn’t everyone drink and smoke, even in pregnancy, back then?
-It took a while for people to get serious at first, understanding the dangers of cigarettes, and secondly, for the tobacco companies to fess up.
+It took a while for people to understand the dangers of cigarettes, and for the tobacco companies to fess up.
 My folks didn’t mean to hurt me.

 Now, most everyone has been eating processed and adulterated food for a long while, but, it has taken until rather recently to catch onto what it is doing to us and few in the industry are fessing up.
 My kids tell me how all their friends’ kitchens are stocked with big bottles of soda, large bags of chips and huge boxes of fun cereals.
 I know they have at times wished for foster placement due to this.
 But, maybe I should warn those families.
 The jig might be up–well, only if their kids are fat.